 A newish addition to the online marketplace list, OfferUp was created to compete against Craigslist.
-The main difference between the two is that, in an effort to keep users safe and feeling more comfortable using the platform, the former offers reviews of buyers and sellers.
+The main difference between the two is that, in an effort to keep users safe and feel more comfortable using the platform, the former offers reviews of buyers and sellers.

-Navigate to offerup.com and at the top of the page you’ll find two search boxes.
+Navigate to offerup.com and at the top of the page, you’ll find two search boxes.
 Enter the item you’re searching for in the first box and, in the second, your location.
 Click “Go.”

 Refine your search by clicking on “Pickup” on the left side of the page.
 This restricts search results to only those items located near you.

 eBay sellers offer just about anything you can think of, as long as it’s legal.
-If it’s been awhile since you’ve perused eBay merchandise, you may be in for a shock—the prices have skyrocketed.
+If it’s been a while since you’ve perused eBay merchandise, you may be in for a shock—the prices have skyrocketed.

 We rarely use the platform as we find items much less expensive on the aforementioned sites and we don’t have to pay for shipping.